Job Market Paper

 Working Papers

-The Benefits of Unemployment Insurance for Marginally Attached Workerswith Casey McQuillan (submitted) | SSRN Version
+The Benefits of Unemployment Insurance for Marginally Attached Workerswith Casey McQuillan | SSRN Version

 Existing research consistently finds that unemployment insurance (UI) benefits delay job finding with limited effects on job quality, but focuses on changes in UI generosity while holding fixed access to re-employment services.
 Using employer-employee matched data from Washington State and a fuzzy regression discontinuity design around the eligibility threshold for UI, we find that benefit receipt minimally delays re-employment but substantially improves labor market outcomes.
-UI increases cumulative hours worked by approximately 15 full-time weeks and earnings by $14,000 in the two years following job loss, representing 37 percent and 50 percent increases, respectively.
+UI increases cumulative hours worked by approximately 15 full-time weeks and earnings by $14,000 in the two years following job loss, representing 37% and 50% increases, respectively.
 These gains are driven by improved job quality, as recipients experience longer tenure and higher wages with their next employer.
 Effects are larger for workers living near public employment offices, suggesting that access to re-employment services enhances search productivity.
 Expanding UI access by lowering the eligibility threshold is much more cost-effective than raising benefit levels or extending potential duration, as workers benefit from more stable, higher-paying re-employment that partially offsets its cost.

 • Presented at SITE Labor Market Experience of Vulnerable Populations of Workers (2024) & Hoover Conference on Collaborative State/Local Policy Research (2025)